redhat-actions/push-to-registry/README.md

         password: ${{ secrets.QUAY_TOKEN }}

     - name: Use the image
-      run: echo "New image has been pushed to ${{ steps.push-to-quay.outputs.registry-path }}"
+      run: echo "New image has been pushed to ${{ steps.push-to-quay.outputs.registry-paths }}"
 ```

 ## Note about images built with Docker